From the Noble Savage to the Noble Revolutionary: Rejection of Latin American victimism

 The author uses analysis in the field of history, psychology and philosophy in the book.
 Rangel does not deny that Latin America has suffered abuses throughout history; what he rejects is the nationalist victimism that transfers all blame for underdevelopment to other nations and the existence of a Latin American identity different from the West.

 Criticism of the "noble revolutionary"

-For Rangel, the mistaken vision of Latin America as a victim of the developed world and the wealthy classes has forged a stock character, the "noble revolutionary", who promotes populism, protectionism, caudillismo and authoritarianism as a solution for the region "in revenge" for the abused received by Westerners and whose outbursts must be excused in the name of his "noble cause".
+For Rangel the mistaken vision of Latin America, both from within and from external influencers, as a victim of the developed world and/or the wealthy classes has forged a stock character, the "noble revolutionary", who promotes populism, nationalism, protectionism, caudillismo and authoritarianism as a solution for the region "in revenge" for the abused received under Western hegemony.
+Any excesses or “temporary”outbursts must be excused in the name of his "noble cause," the revolution.